Create and manage volumes using pxctl

 The global namespace

-Through shared and sharedv4 volumes (also known as a global namespace), a single volume’s filesystem is concurrently available to multiple containers running on multiple hosts.
+Through sharedv4 volumes (also known as a global namespace), a single volume’s filesystem is concurrently available to multiple containers running on multiple hosts.

-- You do not need to use shared/sharedv4 volumes to have your data accessible on any host in the cluster.
+• You do not need to use sharedv4 volumes to have your data accessible on any host in the cluster.
 Any Portworx volumes can be exclusively accessed from any host as long as they are not simultaneously accessed.
-Shared volumes are for providing simultaneous (concurrent or shared) access to a volume from multiple hosts at the same time.
+Sharedv4 volumes are for providing simultaneous (concurrent or shared) access to a volume from multiple hosts at the same time.

 A typical pattern is for a single container to have one or more volumes.
 Conversely, many scenarios would benefit from multiple containers being able to access the same volume, possibly from different hosts.
 Accordingly, the shared volume feature enables a single volume to be read/write accessible by multiple containers.
 Example use cases include:

-- A technical computing workload sourcing its input and writing its output to a shared volume.
+• A technical computing workload sourcing its input and writing its output to a sharedv4 volume.

-- Scaling a number of Wordpress containers based on load while managing a single shared volume.
+• Scaling a number of Wordpress containers based on load while managing a single sharedv4 volume.

 Sharedv4 failover and failover strategy